LuccaZVPS/express-rate-limiter-redis/readme.md

    import ioredis from "ioredis";
    ```

-2. Create an instance of the Redis client:
+2. Create an instance of the Redis client:<br/>
    2.1 Using ioredis
    ```javascript
    const client = ioredis.createClient();